8 Common Cyber Attack Vectors & How to Avoid Them

 Do this to avoid this type of cyber attack:

-• Common usernames and weak passwords can lead to compromised credentials, so it’s important that the enterprise has effective password policies that ensure suitable password strength.
+• Common usernames and weak passwords can lead to compromised credentials, so the enterprise must have effective password policies that ensure suitable password strength.

-• Password sharing across services makes all applications that share credentials vulnerable as a consequence of the breach of one service or application in the cohort.
+• Password sharing across services makes all applications that share credentials vulnerable if one service or application in the cohort is breached.
 Do not reuse the same password to access multiple apps and systems.

-• Using two-factor authentication via a trusted second factor can reduce the number of breaches that occur due to compromised credentials within an organization.
+• Using two-factor authentication via a trusted second factor can reduce the number of breaches due to compromised credentials within an organization.

 2. Weak and Stolen Credentials

-Weak passwords and password reuse make credential exposure a gateway for initial attacker access and propagation.
-Recent malware attacks such as Mirai highlight this threat not only for managed devices but also IoT connected devices.
+Weak passwords and password reuse make credential exposure a gateway for initial attacker access and lateral movement within your network.
+Notorious malware attacks like Mirai highlight this threat to managed and IoT-connected devices.

-Apps and protocols sending login credentials over your network pose a significant security threat.
-An attacker connected to your network can easily locate and utilize these credentials for lateral movement.
-For example, in the Target attack, adversaries were able to steal Active Directory credentials and propagate their attack into the enterprise payment network.
+Applications and protocols that transmit login credentials over your network without proper encryption pose a significant security threat.
+An attacker connected to your network can intercept these credentials and exploit them.
+For example, adversaries could steal Active Directory credentials, such as in the Target breach, and propagate their attack into the enterprise payment network.

 4. Missing or Poor Encryption

 Data encryption translates data into another form that only people with access to a secret key or password can read.
-Encrypted data is commonly referred to as ciphertext, while unencrypted data is called plaintext.
-The purpose of data encryption is to protect digital data confidentiality as it is stored on computer systems and transmitted using the internet or other computer networks.
-Strong encryption must be applied to data at rest, in-motion, and where suitable, in-processing.
+It protects digital data confidentiality; strong encryption must be applied to data at rest, in motion, and, where suitable, in processing.

-Missing / poor encryption leads to sensitive information including credentials being transmitted either in plaintext, or using weak cryptographic ciphers or protocols.
-This implies that an adversary intercepting data storage, communication, or processing could get access to sensitive data using brute-force approaches to break weak encryption.
+Missing or poor encryption leads to sensitive information, including credentials, being transmitted in plaintext or using weak cryptographic ciphers or protocols.
+This implies that an adversary intercepting data storage, communication, or processing could access sensitive data using brute-force approaches to break weak encryption.

 Do this to avoid this type of attack vector:

-• Don’t rely solely on low-level encryption or assume that following compliance means that the data is securely encrypted.
+• Don’t rely solely on low-level encryption or assume that the following compliance means the data is securely encrypted.

-• Ensure that sensitive data is encrypted at rest, in-transit, and in processing.
+• Ensure sensitive data is encrypted at rest, in transit, and processing.

 5. Misconfiguration

-Misconfiguration is when there is an error in system configuration.
-For example, if setup pages are enabled or a user uses default usernames and passwords, this can lead to breaches.
-With setup/app server configuration not disabled, the hacker can determine hidden flaws, and this provides them with extra information.
-Misconfigured devices and apps present an easy entry point for an attacker to exploit.
+Misconfiguration occurs when there is an error in system configuration, such as if set-up pages are enabled or a user uses default usernames and passwords.
+With setup/app server configurations not disabled, the hacker can exploit flaws, which they can manipulate to gain entry to systems/apps.
+Misconfigured systems and apps present an easy entry point for attackers to exploit.

 Do this to avoid this type of cyber attack:

-• Put procedures and systems in place that tighten your configuration process and use automation wherever possible.
-Monitoring application and device settings and comparing these to recommended best practices reveals the threat for misconfigured devices located across your network.
+• Put procedures and systems in place that tighten your configuration process and use configuration standards wherever possible.
+Monitoring application and device settings and comparing these to recommended best practices reveals the threat of misconfigured devices across your network.

 6. Ransomware